K1D77A/validate-list/README.md

 There is another condition that is signalled internally `` failed-to-validate `` if this condition is signalled when using the normal library functions this is a bug and please report it.

+## TODO

+* Add a way to describe the contents of an element, where that element is a list which is a varying length.
+Currently we are only able to describe a known number of elements.

 ## License

 MIT